ACOMP: The Automated System that allows Continuous Realtime Monitoring of Polymerization Reactions

 The ACOMP data are available to operators, plant managers, QA/QC personnel, process chemists and managers through the plant Distributed Control System (DCS).

 Furthermore, ACOMP is capable of sending automated e-mail reports on each production batch or a specified period of time.
 These data can provide insights into Golden Batch information, the series of conditions that will yield on-spec product in the shortest amount of time, eliminate failed reactions, reduce grade change over time and off-spec product, and reduce batch cycle time and emissions.

-Fluence Analytics’s ACOMP is the ONLY fully automatic, smart manufacturing system which enables the continuous, realtime monitoring and characterization of polymers during synthesis.
+Fluence Analytics’s ACOMP is the ONLY fully automatic, smart manufacturing system which enables the continuous, realtime monitoring and characterization of polymerization reactions during synthesis.
 Current characterization methods rely on off-line, single point characterization techniques which create significant information gaps throughout a reaction process.
 These industry standard techniques work very well for analyzing end products, but do not yield critical kinetic and property evolution information that is only available from ACOMP.